shimmyshine/automatoooor/src/chains/functions/[Harmony-15] Wagmi - Unwrap or Wrap/readme.md

 ```

 ### otfSettings Explained
-type: ["stake", "unstake"] is whether you want to perform a stake or an unstake
+type: ["wrap", "unwrap"] is whether you want to perform a wrap or an unwrap
 qtyType: ["max", "wei", "percent", "percent_of_rebase_rewards] is how you want to measure the quantity to use. (percent_of_rebase_rewards is measured at the time of the execution)
-qty: number is the number to use specifically.  (max=0, wei=quantity of token measured in wei (9 for stake and 9 for unstake), percent=a number between 0 & 1 in decimal form, percent_of_rebase_rewards=a number between 0 & 1 in decimal form)
+qty: number is the number to use specifically.  (max=0, wei=quantity of token measured in wei (9 for wrap and 18 for unwrap), percent=a number between 0 & 1 in decimal form, percent_of_rebase_rewards=a number between 0 & 1 in decimal form)
 timeAfterRebaseToUse: number is the number to execute this action after a rebase was performed.  (if you want to perform it 4 times over that span for example, set a module interval for the appropriate time)  1 * 1000 = 1 second
 intervalUsed: number is the number used for the smallest interval set on the module (either group interval or individual interval)  1 * 1000 = 1 second